cmsc733/cmsc733.github.io/hw1.md

 <a name='data'></a>
 ## 3. Data
 The Zhang's paper relies on a calibration target (checkerboard in our case) to estimate camera intrinsic parameters.
-The calibration target used can be found in the file ``checkerboardPattern.pdf``.
+The calibration target used can be found in the file ``checkerboardPattern.pdf`` [Link](https://github.com/cmsc733/cmsc733.github.io/raw/master/assets/2019/hw1/checkerboardPattern.pdf).
 This was printed on an A4 paper and the size of each square was 21.5mm.
 Note that the $$Y$$ axis has odd number of squares and $$X$$ axis has even number of squares.
 It is a general practice to neglect the outer squares (extreme square on each side and in both directions).
-Thirteen images taken from a Google Pixel XL phone with focus locked are given in the folder ``./Code/Imgs`` which you will use to calibrate.
+Thirteen images taken from a Google Pixel XL phone with focus locked can be downloaded from [here](https://github.com/cmsc733/cmsc733.github.io/raw/master/assets/2019/hw1/Calibration_Imgs.zip) which you will use to calibrate.

 <a name='init'></a>